Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .output}

-If we refer back to the Prokka documentation, we can remind ourselves what each of these files are for.

-As we said earlier the two files we are mainly interested in are those with the extension `.tsv` and `.faa`.
-The tsv file will contain information about every gene identified by Prokka, including its length and name.
-The faa file is a FASTA file containing the amino acid sequence of every gene that has been identified.
+As mentioned previously, the two files we are most interested in are those with the extension `.tsv` and `.faa`:
+- the `.tsv` file contains information about every gene identified by Prokka, including its length and name
+- the `.faa` file is a FASTA file containing the amino acid sequence of every gene that has been identified.

-We can take a look at the output of both using `head`
+We can take a look at the `.tsv` file using `head`.
 ~~~
 head bin.6.tsv
 ~~~